top of page

 Achievements

-Screening - Canadian Film Festival 2024
+Screening - Canadian Film Festival, Toronto , ON 2024

-Screening - Kitchener Waterloo Film Festival 2024
+Screening - Kitchener Waterloo Film Festival, ON 2024

 Footnotes 3mins